Join us for Two Events

 Theatre, Legends, Song, Legacy, History, Achievement, Sharing, and Fun Supporting Youth Education and The Josh Gibson Foundation and GNPC’s Youth and Community Educational Initiatives

-VIP Tickets Include Both Events for Only $100
+Includes Both Events for Only $100

 10% of Opera Ticket Costs Will Be Contributed to The Josh Gibson Foundation Through the Pittsburgh Opera.